 “We’re excited to partner with Tulip,” said Sandeep Bhadra, partner at Vertex Ventures US, who led the round and is joining Tulip’s Board of Directors.
 “The manufacturing workforce has been left behind by technology.
 In the same way that workflow software from Salesforce and Atlassian have made sales and engineering teams agile, Tulip’s shop floor management apps supercharge factory production teams,” he added.

 Dayna Grayson, the NEA partner who led Tulip’s Series A round and also participated in their Series B, added, “We’ve been with Tulip from the start, and I was drawn to the company’s ability to scale sales in a SaaS-like fashion and to create productivity directly on the shop floor.
 This is the beginning of the digital transformation of manufacturing.”

 With rapid growth across all business fronts, Tulip generated over 400 percent growth in 2018.
 With customers in over 14 countries, the company has over 50 employees across their Somerville, MA, headquarters and European offices.
 With the new funding, Tulip expects to more than double headcount by the end of the year, with a focus on growing its R&D, customer success, sales, and marketing teams.

-Tulip, the Manufacturing App Platform, is being used by some of the world’s leading manufacturers to increase the productivity, quality, and efficiency of their operations.
-Launched out of MIT, the company is headquartered in Somerville, MA, with offices in Europe.
-It has been recognized as a Gartner Cool Vendor, IDC Innovator, Frost and Sullivan Entrepreneurial Company of the year, an AWS Industrial Partner, and a World Economic Forum Technology Pioneer.
-You can learn more and get started for free at www.tulip.co.
+Tulip, the leader in frontline operations, is empowering the world’s frontline workforce to improve the productivity of their teams, the quality of their output, and the efficiency of their operations.
+The company has been recognized as an MES Challenger on the Gartner Magic Quadrant, Frost and Sullivan Entrepreneurial Company of the year, and a World Economic Forum Technology Pioneer.
+You can learn more and get started for free at Tulip.co.